binchenX/understand_container/docs/ch5.md

 tmpfs /sys/fs/cgroup tmpfs ro,nosuid,nodev,noexec,relatime,mode=755 0 0
 ```

-Probably the content doesn't interest you too much.
-We will skip the details of most of those entries here, but one :
+The content might not be of much interest to you.
+We will skip the details of most of these entries, except for one:

 ```
 /dev/disk/by-uuid/22cb3888-325e-4283-a605-d2f60d11bb96 / ext4 ro,relatime,errors=remount-ro,data=ordered 0 0